SherzodAbdullajonov/studentlist/readme.md

-# Studen list CRUD system
+# Student list CRUD system
 This is the repository for my the CRUD system for learning purpose which is called Student List.

 - Built in Go version 1.17